viamrobotics/docs/docs/tutorials/how_to_build_a_mock_robot.md

 ### Set up your account on the Viam app

 The first thing you need to do is set up your account on the Viam App.
-Go to [app.viam.com](https://app.viam.com) and sign up
+Go to [app.viam.com](https://app.viam.com) and sign up.

-{{% alert title="Note" color="note" %}}
-Be sure to choose the correct system architecture at the top of the Setup tab; most Linux laptops and desktops will use x86_64.
-{{% /alert %}}

 ## How to configure your mock robot in the Viam app